Skip to main content

 • SMO 3: International Standards on Auditing

-Although VACPA does not have final standard-setting authority, it has a delegated technical role in researching, drafting, and updating Vietnam Standards on Auditing for submission to the Ministry of Finance.
-Since 2020, VACPA has drafted and submitted to the Ministry of Finance a comprehensive package of updated auditing standards aligned with more recent ISA revisions, including revised ISA 315, ISA 540, and auditor reporting standards.
-VACPA has also translated and submitted draft standards aligned with ISQM 1, ISQM 2, and the revised ISA 220 as part of the broader modernization of the auditing framework.
+The Vietnam Association of Certified Public Accountants (VACPA) does not have final standard-setting authority but has a delegated technical role in researching, drafting, and updating VSA for submission to the Ministry.
+VACPA has drafted and submitted updated standards aligned with more recent ISA revisions, including revised ISA 315, ISA 540, auditor reporting standards, International Standard on Quality Management 1, International Standard on Quality Management 2, and revised ISA 220.

 Current Status: Execute